dreibh/hipercontracer/README.md

      output
   ```

   Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
-It therefore needs to be installed.
+It therefore must to be installed.

   Outputs:
   * `output.csv`: A summary table as CSV file.